maira000/Kaggle-Sales-Data-SQL-Queries/Kaggle_Sales_Data_20_SQL_Queries.md

 ---

-# Task 6: The High-Performing Countries
+# Task 6: High-Performing Countries

-### Objective:

-Find countries that generated more than $1,000,000 in total lifetime sales.
+Find countries with lifetime sales greater than 1,000,000.

-### Correct Query:
+`HAVING` is used to filter aggregated results after `GROUP BY`.

 ```sql
 SELECT